dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 ## Charts and presentations

 By far the most common charting and diagramming tool I see in job descriptions is [Microsoft Visio][17], which makes me a little sad.
-Microsoft products get the job done, but&#8230; well, I'll refrain from further comment until I'm in a longer-term gig where I know I won't have to use them.
+Microsoft products get the job done, but... well, I'll refrain from further comment until I'm in a longer-term gig where I know I won't have to use them.
 But my preferred charting tool is [OmniGraffle][18], and it's the one I will continue to use for my personal projects for the foreseeable future.

-And then you have presentations, which, sadly, have been the bane of offices everywhere from the very first [PowerPoint][19] presentation&#8230; and will continue to be so, because sometimes a presentation (or slide deck) really is the best tool for the job.
+And then you have presentations, which, sadly, have been the bane of offices everywhere from the very first [PowerPoint][19] presentation... and will continue to be so, because sometimes a presentation (or slide deck) really is the best tool for the job.
 As a long-time Mac user, I prefer Apple's [Keynote][20], but can use either.
 And let's not forget [Google Slides][21], which is the G Suite answer to presentations.

 ## Graphic editing, screen-capturing and video editing tools